delner/docker/nginx-unicorn-rails/README.md

 You'll want to create parallel configurations that don't conflict with one another.
 Development specific files should be renamed to `development` or have `-dev` suffixed to them.

-1. Follow steps 1-7 from *For a development environment using docker-compose* above, but rename the following files:
+1. Follow steps 1-9 from *For a development environment using docker-compose* above, but rename the following files:
     - `Dockerfile` --> `Dockerfile-dev`
     - `Procfile` --> `Procfile-dev`
 2. Modify `script/start.sh` so that it reads `foreman start -f Procfile-dev`
 3. Modify `docker-compose.yml` so that it reads `dockerfile: Dockerfile-dev`
-4. Create a `Dockerfile` from step 2 of *For a production environment only* above, and
+4. Follow steps 2-4 of *For a production environment only* above.
 5. Create a `Procfile` and add the code below.

     ```